dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

 - ``knora-base::StandoffIntervalTag``: Represents an interval (two decimal numbers separated with a comma must be submitted in the data type attribute, e.g. ``1.1,2.2``).
 - ``knora-base::StandoffBooleanTag``: Represents a Boolean value (``true`` or ``false`` must be submitted in the data type attribute).

 The basic idea is that parts of a text can be marked up in a way that allows using Knora's built-in data types.
-In order to do so, the typed values have to be provided in a standardized way.
+In order to do so, the typed values have to be provided in a standardized way in an attribute that has to be defined in the mapping.

+Data type standoff classes are standoff classes with predefined properties (e.g., a ``knora-base:StandoffLinkTag`` has a ``knora-base:standoffTagHasLink`` and a ``knora-base:StandoffIntegerTag`` has a ``knora-base:valueHasInteger``).
+Please note the data type standoff classes can not be combined, i.e. a standoff class can only be the subclass of **one** data type standoff class.
+However, standoff data type classes can be subclassed and extended further by assigning properties to them (see below).

 The following simple mapping illustrates this principle::